mccright/rrl/AudioBooks/README.md

 eBook: https://www.overdrive.com/media/5810372/here-right-matters
 By [Alexander Vindman](https://en.wikipedia.org/wiki/Alexander_Vindman)  (1975 – )

-Reading Notes: This is a biography of Alexander S. Vindman.
+Reading Notes: This is largely an autobiography of Alexander S. Vindman wrapped by his coming to national attention in October 2019 when he testified before the United States Congress regarding the [Trump–Ukraine scandal](https://en.wikipedia.org/wiki/Trump%E2%80%93Ukraine_scandal).
+He has an interesting, for some, inspiring life story.
+Recurrnign message: ...*reinvent yourself again*...

 </details>